isnieto/node-srv-mongodb/README.md

 Here's a list of the related projects where you can find similar exercises with using other technologies:

 - REST APi with NodeJS and MySQL: https://github.com/uzs7jf/node-rest-mysql
-- REST APi with NodeJS and MongoDB and JWT: [still in process]
+- REST APi with NodeJS and MongoDB and JWT: https://github.com/uzs7jf/node-rest-mongodb-JWT